railsbridge-boston/railsbridge-boston/views/installfest/interactive_ruby.markdown

 exit
 ```

 and hitting enter.
-You are now back at the command prompt.
+You are now back at the command line.

 Assuming things worked, you invoked a Ruby method called `puts`.
 If you want to look up the documentation for `puts`, there is a nifty command Ruby